 Diplôme approfondi de langue française (DALF)

-MIFI immigration officers always reserved the right to request an interview with PEQ candidates to assess French in-person.
+MIFI immigration officers always reserve the right to request an interview with PEQ candidates to assess French in-person.

-Applicants who applied through the TFW stream were required to be legally in Québec as a skilled temporary foreign worker or part of a youth exchange program.
+Applicants who apply through the TFW stream are required to be legally in Québec as a skilled temporary foreign worker or part of a youth exchange program.

-Applicants must have worked full-time (min.
+Applicants must work full-time (min.
 30 hours) for at least 24 out of the 36 months before submitting their application.
-Part-time work was not accounted for under this program.
+Part-time work is not accounted for under this program.

 The eligible work experience must have corresponded to an occupation in the “Training, education, experience, responsibilities” categories TEER 0, A or B1, 2 or 3 National Occupational Classification codes.

-Note: Not all diploma’s in Québec were eligible for PEQ.
+Note: Not all diploma’s in Québec are eligible for PEQ.

 Eligibility Update:

-As of November 23, 2024, there were changes to the documents needed to demonstrate French speaking and writing skills for the Québec Graduates stream:
+As of November 23, 2024, there have been changes to the documents needed to demonstrate French speaking and writing skills for the Québec Graduates stream:

-Note: Applicants were acle to submit any missing documents during the processing of their application.
-Once MIFI received a completed application, it was processed within six months.
+Note: Applicants are able to submit any missing documents during the processing of their application.
+Once MIFI receives a completed application, it’s typically processed within six months.

 The average processing time for most PEQ applications took six months.
 The processing time started as soon as the MIFI received an applicants complete application.